EPCCed/archer2-advanced-use-of-lammps/_episodes/03-lammps-python.md

 ---
-title: "Using LAMMPS with Python"
+title: "Compiling LAMMPS and using it with Python"
 teaching: 20
 exercises: 25
 questions: